ketanbhatt/ketanbhatt.github.io/_posts/2016-04-19-elasticsearch-django-with-haystack.md

 So, we decided to run a cron every 10 minutes that reindexes everything that was created/updated in the last 10 minutes.

 How did we know what happened in the last 10 minutes?
 We have an `updated_at` field in the models we are indexing, so that combined with haystack's [`update_index`](http://django-haystack.readthedocs.org/en/v2.4.1/management_commands.html#update-index) management command and its `age` parameter, we were able to achieve it.
 Another problem.
 When we do a `queryset.update()` in django, `auto_now` fields are not updated.
 Now what?
-Now a little hack :D
+Now a little hack :grin:

 {% highlight python %}
 def update_with_last_modified_time(qs, **kwargs):